 Latex paint is not a hazardous item.
 Please do not bring your latex paint on HHW day.
 You may, if you wish to, but you will be charged $6.50 per gallon to dispose of it!
 A much more economical way to get rid of it would be to dry it out.
 You may use kitty litter, a product called Speedi-Dri, or sand.
 Simply mix it in, and let it harden.
 Once it is dry and non-pourable, you may put them in your regular trash, or bring to Riverside.
 Please note, that cans of hardened latex paint do NOT count as an E-card item.
 You may also want to visit www.PaintCare.org for paint disposal options in your area.

 Riverside Recycling Facility accepts household hazardous waste (HHW) on the 1st Saturday of the month (April through November).
-Collection occurs during regular business hours.
+No HHW day in July.
+Collection occurs from 8AM to 2PM.
 This program is open to all Maine residents.
 Portland E-Card holders may dispose of up to 10 gallons of HHW annually with a maximum of TWO visits at no charge (i.e. two visits of 5 gallons each visit, or one visit with 10 gallons will use up the HHW portion of your E-Card for the year).
 Other residential customers will be charged $6.50 per gallon for liquid wastes or $3.50 per pound for solid wastes.
 Unfortunately, we cannot accept hazardous waste from businesses.

 How will the drop off program work?